astropy/astropy/docs/development/workflow/development_workflow.rst

    This tells you that you are currently on the ``master`` branch, and that you also have a ``remote`` connection to ``origin/master``.
    What remote repository is ``remote/origin``?
 Try ``git remote -v`` to see the URLs for the remote.
-They will point to your github fork.
+They will point to your GitHub fork.

    Now you want to connect to the Astropy repository, so you can merge in changes from the trunk::